 - Remove the air filter cover.

 - Remove dirt from around the air filter.

 - Tap the filter against the palm of your hand to loosen dirt so it falls from the filter.
 Use an air compressor if needed.
 If the filter is very dirty or damaged, replace it with a new one.

 - Reattach the filter housing.

 The engine can die when it gets too hot.
 Air is used to keep a trimmer engine cool.

 First, wait for the engine to cool.
 Check the cooling system and remove all dirt and debris from around the engine cover, the air intakes, the outside of the cylinder, and the cylinder fins that may prevent air circulation around the engine.

 Continue cleaning the trimmer to make sure cool air can circulate around the engine.

-Most STIHL string trimmers run 2-cycle engines while a few models run a 4-MIX engine.
+Most STIHL trimmers run 2-cycle engines while a few models run a 4-MIX engine.
 Both types of engines require a fuel mixture of gas and 2-cycle oil at a ratio of 50:1.

 Mistakenly using the wrong type of fuel or the wrong fuel mix can cause engine problems.
 Never run a straight gas through a STIHL trimmer.
 This is a sure way to cause the engine to seize due to a lack of lubrication.